Planning Maps / Areas / Liverpool / Horningsea Park

 Is Horningsea Park flood-prone?

-Very little of Horningsea Park carries a mapped flood overlay (the Liverpool average is 2%).
+Flood mapping covers Horningsea Park and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 2%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Horningsea Park bushfire-prone?